Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/google-analytics.md

     <img src="images/google-analytics-cubes.png" alt="Select a data cube to be used with Analytics's Google Analytics data source" class="responsive-img" width="58%"/>

-    You can also configure the *Refresh Data* setting to to the following values:
+    You can also configure the *Refresh Data* setting to the following values:

       - Always